DigitKoodit/kroniikkamaatti/README.md

 [MIT](https://opensource.org/licenses/MIT)

-Feel free to use this workshop as you see fit.
+Feel free to use the code in this repository as you see fit.